Do Go On - 345 - Dame Julie Andrews

 We've really lost Dave with this one.

-I'd probably call myself David Evans, aka The Edge.
+I'd probably call myself David Evans, aka the Edge.

 There we go.

-hello, I am The Edge.
+by calling yourself, hello, I am The Edge.

 Hello, it's me, The Edge.